softwaresaved/visualisation/README.md

 ---

-## Possible SSI enhancements
+## Possible enhancements

-* Add links from pop-up meta-data to open call web pages on SSI web site.
+* Add links from pop-up meta-data to open call web pages on web site.
 Requires adding this information to the CSV file.
 * Smaller text fonts
 * Alternative grid layouts e.g. 2 columns, multiple rows.
 See [Using d3js to draw a grid](http://knowledgestockpile.blogspot.co.uk/2012/01/using-d3js-to-draw-grid.html)